ldn-softdev/jtc/User Guide.md

 " | a | b | c"
 bash $
 ```
 The first separator appearing as an artifact of the first interpolation is undesirable and it seems superfluous.
-To rid of this artefact
+To rid of this artifact
 the namespace `$$?` holds the value which `jtc` considers as a separator (if it matches user's):
 ```bash
 bash $ <<<'["a","b","c"]' jtc -w'<$$?:|>v[:]' -T'"{$?} | {}"'